You are using an unsupported browser Please switch to a supported browser so you can get the best experience on this site

 If you foresee needing more than a month, call the creditor to ask if you can adjust the due date—if you pay bills regularly and are a long-time customer, they may agree.

-Your credit score may have been pulled down because a creditor did not report a payment, incorrect accounts because of someone with a similar name or identity theft, duplicate accounts, outdated credit limit information, or closed accounts that remain open in the report.
+Your credit score may have been pulled down by 200 points because a creditor did not report a payment, incorrect accounts because of someone with a similar name or identity theft, duplicate accounts, outdated credit limit information, or closed accounts that remain open in the report.

 Report errors to the credit bureau to improve your credit score.